 Our self-guided Shoreditch street art walk takes you past a lot of the best works.

-The atrium space is open and it’s free to walk in and watch the presentation, and there’s no need to book tickets in advance.
+The atrium space is open, and it’s free to walk in and watch the presentation.

 Located above the Tottenham Court Road Underground station on the corner of Oxford Street and Charing Cross Road, it’s a great thing to do while wandering around Soho.